Thank you for reading our post, please rate this article at the end.

 1. TAXA Outdoors Cricket (1,800 lbs)

-This has both a small camper and a popup.
-The TAXA Outdoors Cricket has a popup roof design thus allowing for proper circulation of air as well as security as you are sheltered from the elements.
+This has both a small camper and a pop-up.
+The TAXA Outdoors Cricket has a pop-up roof design that allows proper air circulation and provides security, as you are sheltered from the elements.

-It has a lot of space such that two adults and two children can sleep comfortably.
+It has ample space for two adults and two children to sleep comfortably.
 It allows for additional appendages.

 Hunger pangs on the trail?
 No worries.
 The well-equipped kitchen with its two-burner stove and 12V fridge will make you feel like a gourmet chef in the wild.
 Plus, the integrated plumbing system means you’ll have fresh water on tap wherever you park.